rebeccacombs/cbr-to-kepub/webapp/CLOUDFLARE-FIX.md

 ## Why This Happens

-Cloudflare Pages needs the correct deploy command.
-The default `npx wrangler deploy` is for Workers, not Pages.
-Use `npm run deploy` which runs `wrangler pages deploy` - the correct command for static sites.
+Cloudflare Pages automatically deploys the output directory after the build completes.
+You should **NOT** have a deploy command set.
+If you try to use `wrangler pages deploy`, it requires API token authentication which isn't available in the build environment and causes errors.

+**The solution:** Leave the deploy command empty.
+Cloudflare Pages will automatically deploy your `out` directory.

 ## Still Not Working?